Natural (Imagine Dragons song): Critical reception

 Markos Papadatos of Digital Journal regarded "Natural" as a "well-crafted and well-produced song", writing that "Reynolds' voice is impressive, raw and powerful", and that the song "garners two thumbs up".
 Sam Tornow of Billboard described the song as "ferocious" and "smash-mouth".
 Mike Wass of Idolator named the song a "radio-ready anthem", expecting it to be "another smash" following the success of the band's third studio album Evolve (2017).
 Tiana Timmerberg of Radio.com called the song "energetic and inspiring", deeming it "a feel-good jam with positive and empowering lyrics".

 Music video

 A music video for the song was released on August 24, 2018.
-It depicts frontman Dan Reynolds as the apparent owner of a spooky house including shots of a woman in a bathtub, the same woman being pursued by other inhabitants of the house and an abnormally tall man resembling Slenderman, a supposed funeral for the woman, Wayne Sermon, Ben McKee and Daniel Platzman fading into dust, Reynolds digging a grave and burying the woman alive, and other shots of the house and its inhabitants, along with a clip of a lion mauling a zebra.
+It depicts frontman Dan Reynolds as the apparent owner of a spooky house including shots of a woman in a bathtub, the same woman being pursued by other inhabitants of the house and an abnormally tall man resembling Slenderman, a supposed funeral for the woman, bandmates Wayne Sermon, Ben McKee and Daniel Platzman fading into dust, Reynolds digging a grave and burying the woman alive, and other shots of the house and its inhabitants, along with a clip of a lion mauling a zebra.

-Its music video has received over 500 million views and 5 million likes.
+Its music video has received over 600 million views and 5 million likes on YouTube.

 Live performances

-On July 19, 2018, Imagine Dragons made a live television debut of the single on Jimmy Kimmel Live!.
+On July 18, 2018, Imagine Dragons performed the song at the Isleta Amphitheater in Albuquerque New Mexico during the Evolve World Tour (2017-2019).
+The next day on July 19, 2018, Imagine Dragons made a live television debut of the single on Jimmy Kimmel Live!.
 The performance featured a guitar solo by lead guitarist Wayne Sermon that expanded on the studio recording.